-The Pedro Arrupe, S.J., Center for Business Ethics was founded in 2005 as an intellectual resource for business ethics.
-The mission of the Arrupe Center is to assure that students are equipped to engage in careful, sustained and critical reflection on ethical issues and are prepared to use that reflection in their business decision-making.
+Founded in 2005 as an intellectual resource for business ethics, the mission of the Arrupe Center is to assure that students are equipped to engage in careful, sustained and critical reflection on ethical issues and are prepared to use that reflection in their business decision-making.

 - To support faculty research and curricular development in order to integrate ethics into the student-learning experience